This post was updated on February 17th, 2023

 I’ve done it, and so have thousands of other women, after completing my free 30-Day PCOS Diet Challenge.

-If you want to get pregnant with PCOS, then here are 11 science-based strategies that help.
-The interventions covered range from simple dietary changes to advanced reproductive technology.
+If you want to know how to get pregnant with PCOS, then here are 11 expert-approved tips.
+The interventions covered range from a healthy diet to advanced reproductive technology.

 1. Measure Your Metabolic Health

-No one should ever feel ashamed of their weight.
-But the harsh reality is that both obesity and insulin resistance reduce fertility in women with PCOS [8-10].
+No one should ever feel ashamed of their weight, especially since PCOS can cause rapid weight gain.
+But the harsh reality is that both obesity and insulin resistance reduce fertility in PCOS women [8-10].
 Because of this, your metabolic health can tell you a lot about your reproductive potential.

 Obesity has many negative effects on reproductive processes.
 This includes reduced egg quality [11], disrupted embryo development, and impaired receptivity of the uterus [12].
 For overweight women with PCOS, reducing body fat is one of the best ways to improve fertility and pregnancy outcomes [13].
 Even modest weight loss of 5-10% can help [14-17] (see how to lose weight with PCOS here).

 Insulin resistance is one of the primary causes of both weight gain and infertility in women with PCOS [18, 19].
-This means that it can tell us a lot about our reproductive health.
+This is a condition where your body becomes less sensitive to the hormone insulin.
+Lower insulin sensitivity causes elevated blood sugar levels.
+This causes body fat accumulation.
+But it also raises androgens, a.k.a. “male hormones.”
+This has a huge impact on your reproductive health.
 Physicians will often use fasting plasma glucose and A1C as indicators of insulin sensitivity.
-For women wanting to conceive, changes to these biomarkers can be monitored for progress over time.
+Monitoring these biomarkers over time can show improvements in your fertility.

 Overweight women are often insulin resistant.
 But this diagnosis is often missed in normal-weight women with PCOS.
 Excess stomach fat is a common sign of insulin resistance in otherwise lean women.
 Having a waist-to-hip ratio higher than 0.85 is also used to assess this problem.